kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-38-1.png)<!-- -->

-Next let’s propagates the labels from the one annotated sample to the other samples.
+Next let’s propagate the labels from the one annotated sample to the other samples.

 ``` r
 new.label.info <- con$propagateLabels(labels = cellannot, verbose=TRUE)
 ```

-This function returns probabilities, uncertainty scores and final labels in the dataset of each cell belonging to each
+This function returns probabilities, uncertainty scores, and final labels in the dataset of each cell belonging to each
 group: